Adalimumab (Amgevita & Humira): Information for health care professionals

 What does this mean for you

-You will need to identify your patients who are currently using Humira and discuss the continuation of their adalimumab treatment using Amgevita.
-This is likely to involve all healthcare professionals involved in the care of a patient providing support to transition to Amgevita.
+If you haven’t already, you will need to identify your patients who are currently using Humira and discuss the continuation of their adalimumab treatment using Amgevita.
+This is likely to need all healthcare professionals involved in the care of a patient providing support to transition to Amgevita.

 Key actions for all healthcare professionals